Mazda Premacy 2004-2010 used car review

 It is essential to make sure the sliding doors open and close freely.
 If there is undue noise or resistance, try lubricating the track and roller mechanism with some white lithium grease or similar (not CRC).
 If that does not help, investigate the track for damage.

-The control panel for the climate control air-conditioning is known to fail.
 A used unit can be sourced for around $200 and it is a “plug-and-play” replacement.
 If you’re not confident swapping it yourself, it should take a mechanic or auto electrician around 15 minutes.

 Mazdas have a poor reputation for underbody protection and corrosion.
 Get down on the ground and look underneath the car for discolouration or bubbling, especially where the rear suspension connects to the body.
 Check the cross support under the radiator.
 Repairs can be expensive so have the car professionally inspected if you see anything that worries you.